Pattern of inclusions inside rippled icicles: Introduction

 \section{Introduction}

 Icicles have a distinctive shape which is the result of a complex growth process~\cite{maeno1984a,maeno1984b,maeno1994}.
 Water flowing from a point of support into sub-freezing air forms an elongated ice structure which grows both in length and, more slowly, in width, with excess water dripping from the growing tip~\cite{makkonen1988Model}.
-Small amounts of impurities in the feed water have profound effects on the evolving shape, triggering characteristic ripples that emerge around the circumference~\cite{chen2013njp}, as well as having other effects on the overall shape~\cite{chen2011pre}.
+Small amounts of impurities in the feed water have profound effects on the evolving shape, triggering characteristic ripples that emerge around the circumference~\cite{chen2013njp}, as well as having other effects on the overall shape~\cite{chen2011pre}. to lead to ripples, the underlying mechanism of this instability remains an open problem.
 Impure icicles also exhibit a foggy appearance, compared to ones grown from pure water.
 While atmospheric precipitation is typically quite pure, many naturally occurring icicles on structures nevertheless exhibit clear effects of impurities, as shown in Fig.~\ref{fig:roof-icicles}.

 In this paper, we build on previous laboratory work which uncovered the role of impurities in ripple formation~\cite{chen2013njp}, and which also revealed the complex nature of the exterior flow over the icicle surface~\cite{ladan2021wetting}.
 Here, we study the distribution of trapped impurities and the crystal structure in the interior of the icicle, and how they are related to the exterior rippled shape.
+Our experiments are intended to shed new light on the elusive mechanism of the impurity-driven ripple formation.

 Our work extends earlier observations of natural icicles by Laudise and Brand~\cite{laudise1979} and Knight~\cite{knight1980}, and the laboratory work of Maeno \etal{}~\cite{maeno1984b,maeno1994}.
 Using controlled icicle growth and dye techniques, we present the first detailed study of the pattern of impurities that remain in the ice and their relationship to the topography of the ice surface.
 We also studied the crystal structure and its relationship to the ripples and impurities.
 Our apparatus and Methods are described in Sec.~\ref{sec:experiment} below.

 The polycrystalline nature of icicles is well known~\cite{walker1988SciAm}.
 It has also long been observed that some icicles contain significant amounts of unfrozen liquid water within their ice matrix --- so-called \textit{spongy ice}~\cite{walker1988SciAm,knight1980,maeno1984b,maeno1994}.
 Knight~\cite{knight1980} attributed the foggy appearance of rippled icicles to \textit{air bubbles} trapped inside the ice, which he proposed was the result of more rapid cooling near the ripple peaks.
 Knight further suggested that the sponginess indicated a particular crystal orientation, the c-axis parallel to icicle axis, which conflicted with the observations of Laudise and Brand~\cite{laudise1979}, who found that the c-axis was mainly perpendicular to the icicle axis.
 These reports on natural icicles were made before the strong connection between feed-water impurities and ripples was established~\cite{chen2013njp}.